Install a Drainage Swale

 March 5, 2013

-Often over looked and under used, drainage swales are simple and inexpensive foundation maintenance options that Advanced Foundation Repair, a foundation repair company in located in Dallas Texas, often recommends.
+Often overlooked and underused, drainage swale systems are simple and inexpensive foundation maintenance options that Advanced Foundation Repair often recommends for homes located in Dallas, Texas.

 Foundation Drainage Swale Definition